ryanmurphy42/Murphy2025NanoUQ/README.md

 |15| SR7** | Synthetic | Intermediate r (relative to K) | Homogeneous | Experimental |
 |16| SR9** | Synthetic | High r (relative to K) | Homogeneous | Experimental |

 ** These data are only used for Supp.
 Sec.
-2.3.
+2.3 exploring the role of control data.

 Each of these Code_ID's are associated with the following files (where xx represents the Code_ID from the above table).